Media Training Tips from Senior Public Relations Counselor Jim Cameron

-This interview is a little embarrassing because this media trainer turned the tables and completely disarmed me.
+This interview is embarrassing because he turned the tables and disarmed me.

-Jim Cameron is a master media trainer and in this exclusive interview he talks about how to stay on message and control an interview, which he definitely does.
+Jim Cameron is a master media trainer, and in this exclusive interview, he talks about how to stay on message and control an interview, which he does.

-Jim Cameron of Cameron Communications, Inc. is a professional communications consultant and transit advocate who has spent over 30 years in broadcast journalism.
+Jim Cameron of Cameron Communications, Inc. is a public relations agency leader and transit advocate with over 30 years in broadcast journalism.

 While at NBC News, he received a George Foster Peabody Award.
-In conjunction with INC. Magazine, he also wrote and hosted the syndicated radio series, Minding Your Business.
+Along with Inc. Magazine, he also wrote and hosted the syndicated radio series Minding Your Business.

 Jim’s clients have appeared on 60 Minutes, 20/20, The Today Show, CNN, CNBC and hundreds of radio stations.

-His clients have testified before Congress, made presentations to financial analysts and given speeches at major symposia.
+His clients have testified before Congress, presented to financial analysts, and given speeches at major symposia.

 So if you want to get media training right now, listen to this interview.